epigen/open_pipelines/README.md

 # Developing pipelines

 If you plan to create a new pipeline or develop existing pipelines, clone this repo to your personal space, where you do the development.
-You can tell looper about which pipelines are available through the looper [pipeline interface configuration](http://looper.readthedocs.io/en/latest/inputs.html#pipeline-interface-yaml) file.
+You can tell looper about which pipelines are available through the [pipeline interface configuration](http://looper.readthedocs.io/en/latest/inputs.html#pipeline-interface-yaml) file.